 Please note: the information in this guide was correct at the time of publication, but is subject to change in the future.

-Castle Trust is the trading name of both Castle Trust Capital plc (company number 07454474) and Castle Trust Capital Management Limited (company number 07504954).
-Castle Trust is authorised and regulated by the Financial Conduct Authority, under reference numbers 541910 and 541893.
-Registered office: 10 Norwich Street, London, EC4A 1BD.
-Registered in England and Wales.
+Castle Trust is the trading name of both Castle Trust Capital plc (company number 07454474) and Castle Trust Capital Management Limited (company number 07504954) both registered in England and Wales with registered offices at 10 Norwich Street, London, EC4A 1BD.
+Castle Trust Capital plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority, under reference number 541910.
+Castle Trust Capital Management Limited is authorised and regulated by the Financial Conduct Authority, under reference number 541893.